microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 }
 ```

-You can learn more about them in [Symbols reference page](/docs/handbook/symbols.html).
+You can learn more about them on [Symbols reference page](/docs/handbook/symbols.html).